The following are common questions and answers about coyotes living in Massachusetts.

 Q. What should I do if I encounter a coyote?

 A. Coyotes are usually afraid of humans but if you encounter one while hiking, etc. you should attempt to leave the area calmly (do not run) and make loud noises.
-If a coyote is in your yard, let the coyote know that it is not welcome by making loud noises (like banging pots and pans together), spray it with hose, toss tennis balls nearthe animal – you want to scare her away, not hurt her.
+If a coyote is in your yard, let the coyote know that it is not welcome by making loud noises (like banging pots and pans together), spray it with hose, toss tennis balls near the animal – you want to scare her away, not hurt her.
 And NEVER attempt to touch, tame or feed a wild animal.
-For more information on how to avoid conflicts with coyotes, see The Humane Society’s coyote hazing guidelines.
+For more information on how to avoid conflicts with coyotes, see information on hazing from Project Coyote.

 Q. Why can’t we just remove coyotes from a town that does not want them?

 A. Coyotes are part of the New England landscape and they are here to stay.
 Efforts to eradicate the coyote across the country have failed largely because of the coyotes’ ability to adapt to changing circumstances and replenish their numbers.
-Removing coyotes is a short-term solution because it leaves the habitat open and transient coyotes looking for a territory will take the place of ones who are removed and the conflict will continue.
+Removing coyotes is a short-term solution as it leaves the habitat open.
+Transient coyotes looking for a territory will take the place of ones who are removed and the conflict will continue.
 The long-term solution is to focus on conflict prevention.